 Azerbaijan presents its World Expo 2025 Baku bid at the UN Headquarters in New York

-On February 7, the World Expo 2025 Baku Taskforce in cooperation with the Permanent Mission of Azerbaijan held a presentation at the UN Headquarters in New York to highlight Azerbaijan’s bid to host World Expo 2025 in Baku.
+7 February 2018 – The World Expo 2025 Baku Taskforce, in cooperation with the Permanent Mission of Azerbaijan to the UN, presented Baku’s candidacy to host World Expo at the UN Headquarters in New York on 7 February.

-Commenting on the successful meeting Ambassador Elchin Amirbayov said:
+Commenting on the successful meeting, Ambassador Amirbayov said:

 “By hosting World Expo 2025, Baku would offer the world an opportunity to explore the future of society and humanity, mobilize all nations to realise UN Development Goals and to effectively address some of the biggest challenges facing our planet today.
-As the youngest country to host a World Expo, Azerbaijan would encourage the world to find ways to develop human capital globally through investment in education, health and employment.
 If selected, Baku would be a new destination for a World Expo and would become an inspiration for all other states who have never hosted a World Expo.”

 Expo 2025 Baku Azerbaijan outlines the key bid themes in Davos